S.T.A.L.K.E.R.: Clear Sky: Special editions

 Separate limited edition versions of the game were released in conjunction with the standard version.

 The Russian limited edition is presented in a larger box and contains the game disc, a bonus disc, a neckerchief, an A2-sized map of the Zone, a patch with a logo of one of the game's factions, a dog tag, a custom lighter and a little white ball called "The Clear Sky Artifact".

 The second limited edition, released in the rest of the world, is presented in a metal box and also contains a bonus disc filled with extras (such as bonus artwork, screen savers, making of videos, a five-part interview with Oleg Yavorsky the PR Director for GSC Game World and the soundtrack) and the A2-sized map of the Zone.

 The Polish limited edition, presented in a medkit-like bag with the game's logo contains the game disc, soundtrack, patch with logo of one of the game's factions, stickers with logos, small map of the Zone, T-shirt with game's logo on chest and inscription "Сделано в Чернобыле" ("Made in Chernobyl") on the back.

 Reception

-The game received "generally favourable reviews" according to the review aggregation website Metacritic.
+The game received "generally favourable reviews" according to the review aggregation website Metacritic, although not to the extent S.T.A.L.K.E.R.: Shadow of Chernobyl received.
 Edge opined the game "turns the best and worst of PC gaming into something extraordinary."